elixir-ecto/ecto/guides/Associations.md

    tags: #Ecto.Association.NotLoaded<association :tags is not loaded>}]}
 ```

 The advantage of using Ecto.Changeset is that it is responsible for tracking the changes between your data structures and the associated data.
-For example, if you want you remove the clickbait tag from from the post, one way to do so is by calling [`Ecto.Changeset.put_assoc/3`](Ecto.Changeset.html#put_assoc/4) once more but without the clickbait tag.
+For example, if you want to remove the clickbait tag from from the post, one way to do so is by calling [`Ecto.Changeset.put_assoc/3`](Ecto.Changeset.html#put_assoc/4) once more but without the clickbait tag.
 This will not work right now, because the `:on_replace` option for the `many_to_many` relationship defaults to `:raise`.
 Go ahead and try it.
 When you try to call `put_assoc`, a runtime error will be raised:

 ```elixir
 iex> post_changeset = Ecto.Changeset.change(post)